Week

 3

-Day 3: Dodoši – Žabljak Crnojevića – Poseljani
+Day 3: Dodoši – Žabljak Crnojevića – Morača Resort

 Next tour will bring us some more stories and legends from the past, as we’ll visit old fort of Žabljak Crnojevića, which used to be capitol of Montenegrin medieval kings and strategically very important point during Ottoman occupation of our country.
 Placed at the top of small hill, it pleases visitors with a great view, bringing us to some very different times, several centuries ago.
-From there we’ll hit Karatuna again, which will bring us through beautiful forest of willows back to the Lake, but not for a long – soon we’ll wonder through labyrinth of old fishermen’s channels, reaching another fairytale village – Poseljani.
-As the place which used to have 14 watermills, it had been one of the most important and the liveliest settlements in wider area.
-Legend says that first Montenegrin casino existed there.
-As the most of such places, Poseljani lost its importance with industrial development in 20th century and got fully abandoned in 1990-es.
-We’ll forget about paddling for the rest of the day, stretching our legs during 2 hours walk through the village, enjoying magical mix of lush nature and remains of old mills and palaces, as well as great panorama of the Lake.
+From there we’ll hit Karatuna again, which will bring us through beautiful forest of willows back to the Lake.
+Enjoying amazing views, we’ll pass the narrower part of the Lake, heading to Vranjina, the biggest island in the NP.
+Reaching it, we’ll enter Morača River, the biggest tributary of the Lake, paddling up for some 5 km.
+At the place where the Morača River splits into two branches, we will turn to the second part of the stream and soon reach the place where we will spend the next two nights.

 4